Home > About us > Personal finance > Government support to help you keep your home warm this winter

 How much do you get from the Warm Home Discount Scheme?

-This discount will be directly applied to your bill, so you won’t receive any money yourself, you’ll simply have lower bills.
-You might have to apply if you’re on a low income in Scotland.
+This discount will be directly applied to your bill, so you won’t receive any money yourself.
+You'll usually get this automatically if you're eligible, but you might have to apply if you’re on a low income in Scotland.

 If you get both gas and electricity from your supplier, you might be able to get the discount on your gas bill instead, but you’ll have to get in touch with your supplier to find out.